Partner

 The project

-The Body Kind Youth Survey will help to fill the gap in understanding the true nature of body image among young Australians and will provide relevant data as well as deeper insight into the body image experiences of youth aged 12-18 years.
+For the third year, the Body Kind Youth Survey is helping to fill the gap in understanding the true nature of body image among young Australians, and will provide relevant data as well as deeper insight into the body image experiences of young people aged 12-18 years.
 It will also allow young Australians to share their experiences of body image and voice their ideas on the kind of support Australia can provide to help encourage body positivity and kindness.

 The impact

-The Body Kind Youth Survey will create an ongoing annual dataset highlighting the current and changing prevalence of body image concerns and related issues for Australia's youth.
-The findings from the survey will help Butterfly Foundation to further develop its prevention programs and resources to better support both youth and their families.
-In the longer term, the data will help to inform key insights into youth body image for researchers, policymakers and education, youth, and mental health service providers.
+The Body Kind Youth Survey is creating an annual dataset highlighting the current and changing prevalence of body image concerns and related issues for Australia's young people.
+The findings from the survey help Butterfly to further develop its prevention programs and resources to better support both young people and their families.
+In the longer term, the data is helping to inform key insights into youth body image for researchers, policymakers and education, youth, and mental health service providers.